Using Living Tissue for Natural-Looking Results in Austin, TX

 A GAP flap breast reconstruction is an appropriate option for patients without enough abdominal skin and fat for a DIEP flap or who have already had liposuction or a tummy tuck.

-Once Dr. Fisher has removed the flap from your buttock, she then carefully shapes it to replace the removed breast tissue and transfer it to your chest, connecting blood vessels in the tissue to vital corresponding vessels in the chest wall or under the arm.
-Because the vessels are remarkably small and must be severed, then connected anew with help from a microscope, it is important that patients choose a surgeon who has advanced skills, significant experience, and training in microsurgery.
+Once the flap has been removed from your buttock, it is then carefully shaped to replace the removed breast tissue, and transferred to your chest.
+The blood vessels in the tissue are connected to vital corresponding vessels in the chest wall or under the arm.
+Because the vessels are remarkably small and must be severed, then connected anew under a microscope, it is important that patients choose a surgeon who has advanced skills, significant experience, and training in microsurgery.